 Figure 2 shows the general architecture of this optimization where two nodes, each with three processes, are used as an example.
-Process ranks go from P_0 to P_5 and belong to MPLCOMM_WORLD.
+Process ranks go from P_0 to P_5 and belong to MPI_COMM_WORLD.
 One process from each node acts as the communication leader - C_0 and C_1 .
-These leaders have a separate MPI communicator called COLLEC-TIVE_COMM.
+These leaders have a separate MPI communicator called COLLECTIVE_COMM.
 Similarly, processes within a node belong to a separate MMAP_COMM, for example, M{00} to M{02} in one communicator for node 0 and M{10} to M{12} in another for node 1.
 Also, all processes within a node map the same memory region as an off-heap buffer in Java and compute necessary offsets at the beginning of the program.
-This setup reduces the communication while carrying out a typical call to an MPI collective using the following steps.
+The takeaway point of this setup is the use of memory maps to communicate between processes and the reduction in communication calls.
+A typical call to an MPI collective will internally go through the following modified steps.

 - 1. All processes, P_0 to P_5 , write their partial data to the mapped memory region offset by their rank and node.
 See downward blue arrows for node 0 and gray arrows for node 1 in the figure. - 2.
 Communication leaders, C_0 and C_1 , wait for the peers, $\{M{01}, M{02}\}$ and $\{M{10}, M{11}\}$ to finish writing.
 Note leaders wait only for their peers in the same node. - 3.
-Once the partial data is written, the leaders participate in the MPI collective call with partial data from their peers upward blue arrows for node 0 and gray arrows for node 1.
-Also, the leaders may perform the collective operation locally on the partial data and use its results for the MPI communication depending on the type of collective required.
+Once the partial data is written, the leaders participate in the MPI collective call with partial data from their peers upward blue arrows for node 0 and gray arrows for node

+1. Also, the leaders may perform the collective operation locally on the partial data and use its results for the MPI communication depending on the type of collective required.
 MPI allgatherv, for example, will not have any local operation to be performed, but something like allreduce may benefit from doing the reduction locally.
-Note, the peers wait while their leader performs MPI communication. - 4.
-At the end of the MPI communication, the leaders write the results to the respective memory maps - downward gray arrows for node 0 and blue arrows for node 1.
+Note, the peers wait while their leader performs MPI communication.

+4. At the end of the MPI communication, the leaders write the results to the respective memory maps - downward gray arrows for node 0 and blue arrows for node 1.
 This data is then immediately available to their peers without requiring further communication - upward gray arrows for node 0 and blue arrows for node 1.